cjerzak/asa-software/README.md

 **AI Search Agent for Large-Scale Research Automation**

 An R package for running LLM-powered research tasks at scale.
+Unlike search-enabled APIs that charge ~$10 per 1,000 searches with limited control, asa provides full customizability over search behavior, LLM backends, and temporal filtering at minimal cost.
 Uses a ReAct (Reasoning + Acting) agent pattern with web search capabilities, implemented via LangGraph in Python and orchestrated from R.

 ## Installation